OpenDSA/OpenDSA/RST/en/Glossary.rst

    FIFO
       Abbreviation for "first-in, first-out".
-      This is the access paradigm for a :term:`queue`, and an old terminolgy for the queue is "FIFO list".
+      This is the access paradigm for a :term:`queue`, and an old terminology for the queue is "FIFO list".

    final state
       A required element of any :term:`acceptor <finite state acceptor>`.